88-degrees/Book-of-Changes/e8b987jian.md

 ## Notes

-**Jiǎn ䷦** is the symbol for incompetency in the feet and legs, involving difficulty in walking; hence it is used in this hexagram to indicate a state of the kingdom which makes the government of it an arduous task.
+**䷦ Jiǎn** is the symbol for incompetency in the feet and legs, involving difficulty in walking; hence it is used in this hexagram to indicate a state of the kingdom which makes the government of it an arduous task.
 How this task may be successfully performed, now by activity on the part of the ruler, and now by a discreet inactivity: -- this is what the figure teaches, or at least gives hints about.
 For the development of the meaning of the symbolic character from the structure of the lineal figure, see [Appendixes I](appendix01s1.md) and [II](appendix02s1.md).

 The [Tuàn](https://ctext.org/book-of-changes/tuan-zhuan) seems to require three things -- attention to place, the presence of the great man, and the firm observance of correctness -- in order to cope successfully with the difficulties of the situation.
-The first thing is enigmatically expressed, and the language should be compared with what we find in the [Tuàn](https://ctext.org/book-of-changes/tuan-zhuan) of hexagrams 2 and 40.
-Referring to [Bā Guà Figure](bagua.png), we find that, according to Win's arrangement of the trigrams, the southwest is occupied by **Kūn** ( **☷** ), and the north-east by **Gen** ( **☶** ).
+The first thing is enigmatically expressed, and the language should be compared with what we find in the [Tuàn](https://ctext.org/book-of-changes/tuan-zhuan) of hexagrams [2 ䷁](e59da4kun.md) and [40 ䷧](e8a7a3xie.md).
+Referring to [Bā Guà Figure](bagua.png), we find that, according to [Wén](https://en.wikipedia.org/wiki/King_Wen_of_Zhou)'s [arrangement of the trigrams](later_heaven.jpg), the `southwest` is occupied by **☷ Kūn**, and the `north-east` by **☶ Gen**.
 The former represents the champaign country; the latter, the mountainous region.
 The former is easily traversed and held; the latter, with difficulty.
 The attention to place thus becomes transformed into a calculation of circumstances; those that promise success in an enterprise, which should be taken advantage of, and those that threaten difficulty and failure, which should be shunned.

 This is the generally accepted view of this difficult passage.
 The [Kāng Xī](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors have a view of their own.
 I have been myself inclined to find less symbolism in it, and to take the southwest as the regions in the south and west of the kingdom, which we know from the [Shī Jīng](https://en.wikipedia.org/wiki/Classic_of_Poetry) were more especially devoted to [Wén](https://en.wikipedia.org/wiki/King_Wen_of_Zhou) and his house, while the strength of the kings of [Shāng](https://en.wikipedia.org/wiki/Shang_dynasty) lay in the north and east.

-'The idea of "the great man," Mencius's "minister of Heaven,"' is illustrated by the strong line in the fifth place, having for its correlate the weak line in 2.
+'The idea of `the great man`, Mencius's `minister of Heaven`,' is illustrated by the strong line in the fifth place, having for its correlate the weak line in 2.
 But favourableness of circumstances and place, and the presence of the great man do not dispense from the observance of firm correctness.
 Throughout these essays of the [Yì Jīng](https://en.wikipedia.org/wiki/I_Ching) this is always insisted on.

 Line 1 is weak, whereas it ought to be strong as being in an odd place.
 If its subject advance, he will not be able to cope with the difficulties of the situation, but be overwhelmed by them.
 Let him wait for a more favourable time.